LewisWatson/carshare-ninja-pitch/PITCHME.md

 `$$Member Score = \frac{Distance Travelled as Driver}{Distance Travelled as Passenger}$$`

-Each car share member gets a score derived from the ratio of miles travelled as driver vs miles travelled as passenger

 Members with the most favourable score should drive next

 #VSLIDE

 ## Benefits

-### Ranking members simply by the benefit they personally recieve it keeps things fair and simple
+Ranking members by the benefit they personally recieve keeps things simple and fair.

-#### Even if members participate with varying frequency or travel different distances

 #VSLIDE

-This is espcecially handy in the event of
+The scoring system also flexible and can handle
 - holidays
 - sick days
 - differing shift patterns